johnanderpalma/deploy-arm-template/README.md

-# deploy-arm-template-virtualmachine
+# deploy-arm-template

-Example repo to deploy a virtual machine on azure using an ARM template.
+Example repo to deploy several resources on azure using an ARM template.